-1. Opening of the Meeting
+1. Opening of the Meeting (Item 1 of Agenda)

 The Acting Chairman, D. Bevan (Canada), opened the meeting at 1015 on 11 September 95.
 Representatives from the following Contracting Parties were present: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), Estonia, the European Union (EU), Iceland, Japan, Republic of Korea, Latvia, Lithuania, Norway, Poland, and Russia.